joellum1/delta-trading/README.md

 # 🏦 IMC Trading - Prosperity 3 Competition 🧠📈

-Welcome to our repository for the **IMC Trading's Prosperity 3** competition, hosted on [Kaggle](https://www.kaggle.com/competitions/imc-prosperity-3).
+Welcome to our repository for the **IMC Trading's Prosperity 3** competition.
 This repo contains our team's solution, trading strategies, and research conducted during the competition.

 ## 📌 Overview